Helpful information for Oklahomans from wheat fields to city streets.

 02/08/2023

 As a homeowner, you already know that it’s important to keep your home clean and in good condition.
 Sure, vacuuming the floors may come to mind first—but there are some other frequently overlooked home maintenance items that you should check in on, too!
-Take a look at five things in your home that you may need to clean or check more often than you realize.
+Take a look our top home maintenance tips to keep your home tidy and clean.

 The dishwasher filter is your trusty sidekick when it comes to ensuring you’re getting squeaky clean dishes.
 Over time, the filter can become clogged with debris, which can cause it to spew out old food particles while washing your dishes.
 Dishwashers can also be prone to bacteria because of the dampness, especially when they are not cleaned regularly.
 Make sure you run an empty cycle with cleansing liquid every once in a while and give it time to fully dry out.
 To clean your dishwasher filter, simply remove it from the dishwasher and rinse it off with warm water and soap.